eficode/robotframework-oxygen/DEVGUIDE.md

 ## Prerequisites

-Python 3
+Python 3.10+

 ## What is our goal?

-The performance tests are defined in python files which look like following:
+The performance tests are defined in python files which look like this:

 ```
 from locust import HttpUser, task, between